 Use a player component to play an audio or video file, or to vibrate the phone.

-Player is a non-visible component that plays audio or video and controls phone vibration.
-The name of a media file is specified in the Source property, which can be set in the Designer or in the Blocks Editor.
+property, which can be set in the Designer or in the Blocks Editor.
 The length of time for a vibration is specified in the Blocks Editor in milliseconds (thousandths of a second).

 See Android Supported Media Formats for more information on which types of files you can use.

 Use a player component for playing long sound files, video files, and vibrating the phone.
-For playing short sound files, such as sound effects, use a Sound component instead.
+For playing short sound files, such as sound effects, use a Sound

 IsLooping